Nail Your Novel

 Today, at Do Authors Dream of Electric Books, I’m explaining how I squeezed my novel’s multiple dimensions into a convenient, transportable box.

-agents, Amazon, blurb, blurbs, Do Authors Dream of Electric Books?, Doctor Who, ebooks, fiction, how to write a blurb, how to write a novel, Kindle, Kindle Authors UK, marketing, Marketing your book, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence, publishing, querying, Roz Morris, self-publishing, summarising, TARDIS, writing, writing a novel - Nail Your Novel, writing business, writing life
+agents, Amazon, Authors Electric, blurb, blurbs, Do Authors Dream of Electric Books?, Doctor Who, ebooks, fiction, how to write a blurb, how to write a novel, Kindle, Kindle Authors UK, marketing, Marketing your book, My Memories of a Future Life, publishing, querying, Roz Morris, self-publishing, summarising, TARDIS, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 I’m guesting today at Kindle Authors UK, a group of professional authors who are bringing out indie projects on the Kindle.
 We’re from a wide sweep of genres, sometimes trying new pieces outside our established brand, sometimes republishing works that have fallen out of print, sometimes bringing out the novels that agents have battled for but found too difficult to place.